whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Mrs. E was sort of awake, sort of aware, but confused.
 Her heart was hurting like hell. _Oh, don’t tell me,_ she thought bitterly, _Don’t tell me that after a lifetime of telling doctors to fuck off, I actually did have a heart attack._

 She tried to remember, but it wasn’t going well.
 What had happened?
-She had been going out to ask a light from the Black Riders, so Izzy could get his gun...
+She had been going out to ask a light from the Black Riders, so Izzy could get his gun…

 She could hear the Exclusives arguing.